bidibul75/bidibul75/README.md

 ## Hi there 👋
 🔭 I’m currently working on a Flutter calculator website ( *calculation.center*, currently under construction ) : my personal project, a website that calculates many kind of stuffs like subnets, supernets, etc. Have a look at the repo called calculateurs.

+🔭 During my current internship, I'm working on a React site that's backed by a Firebase database.

-🔭 During my last internship I worked on :
+🔭 During my last year internship I worked on :
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- a PHP / JS vanilla website : creating a dynamic behavior in a forum by connecting a Ratchet websocket and creation of associated processing in both front-end and back-end,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- a 4D script to extract data from a PostgreSQL database.

-🤔 I’m looking for a work-study contract for 1 or 2 years, a final-year internship of 2 to 6 months starting in June and/or a full-time position starting in September.
-I'm currently in my 3rd year of web development in the *Bachelor développeur de solutions numériques sécurisées* at the Coding Factory by ESIEE-IT Paris.
+🔭 I'm currently in my 3rd year of web development in the *Bachelor développeur de solutions numériques sécurisées* at the Coding Factory by ESIEE-IT Paris.

 ⚡ The photo is the Cirque de Gavarnie, and the Gavarnie Falls in it, part of the UNESCO World Heritage Site Pyrénées – Mont Perdu (South West of France).